Battle Lab SCIF & Vehicle Service Bay – Fort Gordon, GA

-The project for the Battle Lab SCIF and Vehicle Service Bay at Fort Gordon consisted of a subsurface exploration and geotechnical engineering evaluation for proposed changes and expansion on the base in Augusta, Georgia.
+The project for the Battle Lab SCIF and Vehicle Service Bay at Fort Gordon consisted of a subsurface exploration and geotechnical engineering evaluation for a proposed changes and expansion on the base in Augusta, Georgia.
 BECC performed the geotechnical work as a member of an awarded Multiple Award Task Order Contract (MATOC) team.
 Much of the work focused on the design and construction of the new Vehicle Service Bay and the expansion of the existing parking lot.

 Fort Gordon lies on the Twiggs Clay Formation of the Coastal Plain Provence, which contains a fine-grained quartz sand.
-Seven (7) soil borings and transporting samples to the laboratory where additional tests were conducted to determine the properties and behaviors of the various materials.
+Seven (7) soil borings and transported samples to the laboratory where additional tests were conducted to determine the properties and behaviors of the various materials.